gimli-org/gimli/doc/dev.rst

   def foo(arg1, arg2):
   """Short description, i.e., one line to explain what foo does.
 [DOT_AT_END]
     [ONE BLANKLINE]
-    Explain a little bit more verbose was foo does.
+    Explain a little more verbose was foo does.
 Use references :cite:`Archie1942` Use links to pygimli api :gimliapi:`GIMLI::Mesh`, `:py:mod:pygimli.manager` for modules, `:py:func:pygimli.solver.solveFiniteElements` for functions

     Use math.
     .. math :
-        a + \simga * \rho
+        a + \sigma \cdot \rho

     Explain all parameters.